 Home school current students and graduates have the same benefits and fall under the same guidelines as general admission students.
-The home school graduate needs to submit an official transcript containing courses, grades, years attended, graduation completion year and date, and proof of passing federal and state constitution tests to the Office of Admissions and Records.
-Home school students may take college level courses to supplement their home schooling as long as ACT scores or HCC placement test place them into appropriate classes.
+The home school graduate needs to submit an official transcript containing courses, grades, years attended, graduation completion year and graduation date, to the Office of Enrollment Services.
+Home school students may take college level courses to supplement their home schooling as long as ACT/ SAT scores or HCC placement test place them into appropriate classes.